Use the quote form to compare car and minibus hire quotes at all major destinations in Ireland including:

-A glimpse of the picture postcard harbour at County Cork, or of the hills at Connemara and Kerry is enough to make you want to come back to this enchanting country again and again.
-Kilkenny the medieval capital is only an hour and a half away from Dublin and is a favourite spot among tourists.
+A glimpse of the picture postcard harbour at County Cork or of the hills at Connemara and Kerry is enough to make you want to come back to this enchanting country again and again.
+Kilkenny the medieval capital is only an hour and a half away from Dublin and is a favourite spot for tourists.

-Where else but in Ireland would you find the Blarney Stone, located in County Cork.
-It is believed that if you kissed this stone you will be gifted with eloquence and the "gift of the gab".
+Legend has it in County Cork that anyone who kisses the Blarney Stone will be gifted with eloquence and the "gift of the gab".
 No wonder the Irish have such lilting voices and such lovely music.

 The Cliffs at Moher in County Clare.
 These cliffs face the Atlantic and are over 230 metres in height.
 There are no safety barriers, since the locals feel that it will spoil the beauty of the place, so take care.

 In Dublin, Bewley's Oriental Cafe offers the finest freshly ground coffee in the city.